 Nothing says summer vacation like cooling off at one of the best outdoor water parks in the U.S. Whether you’re lazing around the pool, dropping down high-speed slides, or bobbing on the waves, the best water parks in the U.S. are loaded with enough splash pads, dump buckets, and waterslides to thrill everyone in the family.

-From the Walt Disney World Resort and Universal Orlando Resort water parks in Orlando to the steepest, tallest, and fastest waterslides and coasters in the Midwest, here are the most thrilling outdoor water parks across the country.
+From the Orlando water parks at Walt Disney World and Universal Orlando Resorts to the steepest, tallest, and fastest waterslides and coasters in the Midwest, here are the most thrilling outdoor water parks across the country.

 1. Schlitterbahn New Braunfels